Squirkey89/Gino-s-Italian-Portfolio-project/README.md

 # Ginos Italian Restaurant

 Ginos Italian restaurant specializes in traditional Italian cuisine.
 The website's primary goal is to promote their authentic and traditional cuisine.
-TThis website is targeted towards people who love traditional Italian food and to people who just enjoy food, social gatherings and anyone who wants to spend a night in with a takeaway or a night out with family or friends.
+This website is targeted towards people who love traditional Italian food and to people who just enjoy food, social gatherings and anyone who wants to spend a night in with a takeaway or a night out with family or friends.
 The website will be useful to potential users because, visitors to the website will gain insight into what they should expect from Ginos Italian Restaurant when they visit the site.

 ![amiresponsive](https://user-images.githubusercontent.com/91072896/143149082-1c57f4fe-a3e1-49ca-b25d-edf9c5b18ed8.png)